aigallegos/aigallegos/README.md

 ## Education

+- Master of Computer Science, University of Illinois Urbana-Champaign: January 2024 - Present
 - Bachelor of Science in Computer Science with Honors, University of Illinois Urbana-Champaign: Graduated May 2023
 - Associate in Engineering Science, Wilbur Wright College: Graduated May 2021